raxod502/acc/README.md

 an existing ledger without overwriting it.
 By default, there must be some overlap between the ledgers (all fields except the IDs must match), or the target ledger must be empty.

+By default, if your `acc` library is version-controlled with Git, `acc` will ensure that there are no uncommitted changes before an action, and commit changes after the action is complete (if it succeeded).

 ## Configuration